Around a decade ago, when the iPhone was the king of smartphones, unlocking an AT&T cellphone was difficult for iPhone and Android users.

 Every Android device has different instructions for the unlock code.
 You can view all instructions for all devices at att.com/media.

-Where to put AT&T unlock code on iPhone
+Entering AT&T unlock code on iPhone

-When unlocking an iPhone, it’s an easier procedure.
-You do not receive an unlock code from AT&T, after you submit an unlock request for an iPhone, your iPhone gets unlocked remotely by Apple.
+When unlocking an iPhone, it’s a more straightforward procedure.
+You do not receive an unlock code from AT&T. After you submit an unlock request for an iPhone, your iPhone gets unlocked remotely by Apple.